-Transportation Outlook 2045 recommends a regional preservation policy.
+Transportation Outlook 2050 recommends a regional preservation policy.
 Since 2008, AMATS has devoted dedicated funds toward a local resurfacing program (the STBG-Resurfacing program discussed previously).
 This program has been incredibly successful and popular throughout the region.
 AMATS currently allocates 50% of the total regional STBG funding toward the resurfacing program (about \$5.7 million annually) and anticipates that this program will continue.

-Operational and Safety Projects are consistent with Transportation Outlook 2045
+Consider Operational and Safety Projects to be Consistent with Transportation Outlook 2050

-AMATS maintains its policy that projects that improve safety conditions or contain operational improvements are consistent with Transportation Outlook 2045.
-In addition to the specific projects listed in Table ## AMATS recognizes that it is necessary to provide flexibility within the planning process to allow for unforeseen changes, such as road sections and intersections that come onto the High Injury Network or High Crash lists.
+AMATS maintains its policy that projects that improve safety conditions or contain operational improvements are consistent with Transportation Outlook 2050.
+In addition to the specific projects listed in Table 6-1 AMATS recognizes that it is necessary to provide flexibility within the planning process to allow for unforeseen changes, such as road sections and intersections that come onto the High Injury Network or High Crash lists.
 AMATS has set aside \$75 million over the life of the plan for unspecified safety and operation improvements.

-Reduce Congestion by Promoting Carpooling and Alternative Modes of Transportation
+Reduce Congestion by Promoting Carpooling and Encouraging Alternative Modes of Transportation